kalinr/kalins-pdf-creation-station/readme.txt

 = 4.0 =
 *Migrated front-end into AngularJS and Bootstrap, away from jQuery.
 *Improved appearance of user interface for both tool and settings pages.
+*UI should now function much better on mobile devices.
 *Added dynamic sorting and filtering to help you find the correct page or post on the tools page.
 *Sorting of pages in document on tool page has been improved.
 *Added same dynamic sorting and filtering to the list of created documents.